Jan 21, 2019 – We’ll love You forever

 **Later that day: It’s been a long day!
 Frankie came through surgery just fine and did really well under anesthesia, but he will remain in the hospital through the night to be monitored – just as an extra measure of precaution.
 Thank you for keeping precious Frankie in your thoughts and prayers.
 We will provide an update first thing in the morning.

 Dec 10, 2017 – Frankie – Day 36

 Frankie continues to make steady progress.
 He’s starting to develop some muscle tone and he (almost) broken into a trot morning!
 You can see in this photo that his hair is growing in, but he still has dermatitis and gets itchy sometimes.
 We’re hoping that his thyroid medicine fixes that problem soon.
-He’s very vocal (even at night), and it’s been suggested that a Thundershirt and diffuser might help, so they’ve been added to our Amazon Wish List.
+He’s very vocal (even at night), and it’s been suggested that a Thundershirt and diffuser might help.
 Anyway, all is well and Frankie’s future is looking bright!

 Dec 9, 2017 – Frankie – Day 35